Laparoscopic Sleeve Gastrectomy

 As with any surgery there are possible complications, including:

-Obese patients are at higher risk.
+- General anaesthesia complications: obese patients are at higher risk.

-This occurs when a blood clot in the leg breaks off and travels to the lungs.
+- Pulmonary embolism: this occurs when a blood clot in the leg breaks off and travels to the lungs.
 In such cases most patients develop sudden shortness of breath but it can cause sudden death in about 1% of patients.
 You will be put on blood thinning medication and given compression stockings while in hospital to prevent this.
 The blood thinning medication will need to be continued for two weeks after you are discharged.

-The risk of infection is generally low.
+- Infection: the risk of infection is generally low.
 Wound and urinary infections are rare and if they occur, can be treated with antibiotics.
 Likewise lung infections are rare if you follow post-operative respiratory physiotherapy guidelines.
 You may be given medication to prevent infections before you go home.

-The risk of ulcer formation significantly increases if you smoke.
+- Ulcers: the risk of ulcer formation significantly increases if you smoke.

-Leaks can occur where the bowel, stomach and intestine are stapled or sewn.
+- Leaks: leaks can occur where the bowel, stomach and intestine are stapled or sewn.
 If a complete seal does not form, bowel contents can leak into the abdomen causing a serious infection.
 This occurs in about 0.5-3% of cases.
 If a leak is suspected, you may require further surgery.

-Bleeding occurs in 3-5% of cases and is usually resolved by stopping any blood thinning medication you are on.
+- Bleeding: bleeding occurs in 3-5% of cases and is usually resolved by stopping any blood thinning medication you are on.
 Occasionally surgery may be needed to stop the bleeding.

-You may develop gallstones due to rapid weight loss.
+- Gallstones: you may develop gallstones due to rapid weight loss.
 It may be necessary to undergo a further operation to remove your gallbladder, although this is quite rare.

-This can be caused by scar tissue in the abdomen, kinking of the bowel or the development of an internal hernia.
+- Bowel obstruction: this can be caused by scar tissue in the abdomen, kinking of the bowel or the development of an internal hernia.
 It occurs in up to 5% of cases and a further operation may be needed to correct it.

-These are rare but can occur during surgery and in some cases the spleen may have to be removed.
+- Spleen injuries: these are rare but can occur during surgery and in some cases the spleen may have to be removed.

-This is rare when using laparoscopic (keyhole) techniques.
+- Incisional hernia: this is rare when using laparoscopic (keyhole) techniques.
 If it occurs a hernia repair operation will usually be required.

-There is about a 1% risk of death associated with surgery.
+- Death: there is about a 1% risk of death associated with surgery.
 This can depend on the surgical procedure and your clinical condition.